 Why Kentucky is a strong solar market in 2026

 Kentucky averages 4.4 peak sun hours per day — better than New York, Pennsylvania, or Ohio — and combined utility rates from LG&E, KU, and Duke have risen 18% since 2022.
-With the federal ITC, a typical 8 kW residential system costs $18,000–$22,000 before incentives in 2026 and $12,600–$15,400 after the ITC.
-Payback periods average 9–11 years for grid-tied systems statewide, and 7–9 years in LG&E territory where retail-rate net metering is locked in for 25 years on installations completed before December 2026.
+A typical 8 kW residential system costs $18,000–$22,000 before incentives in 2026.
+With the federal residential ITC (Section 25D) expired as of December 31, 2025, payback periods now average 11–14 years for grid-tied direct purchases statewide, and 9–11 years in LG&E territory where retail-rate net metering is locked in for 25 years on installations completed before December 2026.
+Solar leases and PPAs may still capture the commercial 48E credit passed through to lessors.

 Demand is concentrated around Kentucky\'s population centers, but commercial and agricultural solar is also growing fast in western Kentucky and the I-65 corridor.
 Reputable installers will quote multiple panel/inverter combinations, walk you through interconnection paperwork, and pull permits on your behalf.